Euophrys falciger: Description

 Euophrys falciger is a small spider with a body divided into two main parts: a larger rectangular cephalothorax and a smaller oval abdomen.
 The male has a cephalothorax that is typically 1.9 mm long and 0,6 mm wide.
-The carapace, the hard upper part of the cephalothorax, is dark brown and covered in colourless and grey hairs.
+Its carapace, the hard upper part of the cephalothorax, is dark brown and covered in colourless and grey hairs.
 The spider's eye field is black with a few long bristles near the eyes themselves.
 The underside of the cephalothorax, or sternum, is also black.
-The mouthparts, including the labium and maxillae, are dark, while the chelicerae are dark brown and have two teeth to the front and one to the back.
+The spider's mouthparts, including the labium and maxillae, are dark, while its chelicerae are dark brown and have two teeth to the front and one to the back.

 The male's abdomen is slightly smaller than its carapace, being typically 1.8 mm long and typically 1.5 mm wide but differs substantially in its shape, being more oval and rounded.
-The top is black and covered in a brown hairs with a pattern light patches on the surface and a small number of chevrons towards the back.
+The top of its abdomen is black and covered in a brown hairs with a pattern light patches on the surface and a small number of chevrons towards the back.
 The underside is black with a patchwork of dark spots.
 The spider has dark spinnerets and dark brown legs, particularly the forelegs, which are nearly black with yellow parts while the remainder are mainly brown with lighter yellowish-grey patches.
-The pedipalps are brown.
+Its pedipalps are brown.